Zheng-MJ/NTIRE2024-ESR-SMFAN/readme.md

 # [NTIRE 2024 Challenge on Efficient Super-Resolution](https://cvlai.net/ntire/2024/) @ [CVPR 2024](https://cvpr2024.thecvf.com/)

-### 📖 SMFAN: A Lightweight Self-Modulation Feature Aggregation Network for Efficient Image Super-Resolution
+#### 📖 SMFAN: A Lightweight Self-Modulation Feature Aggregation Network for Efficient Image Super-Resolution
+### We are the first and second runner-up in the Parameters and FLOPs tracks!
 ---
 <p align="center">
   <img width="800" src="./figs/SMFAN_arch.png">